mikamito998/ubuntu-termux/README.md

 ```
 #### Step 3.
 Done
 - You can login user from termux to ubuntu just by typing yourusername.
-- You can also login root from termux to ubuntu just by typing root, without type proot-distro login ubuntu again, because it's to long.
+- You can also login root from termux to ubuntu just by typing root, without typing proot-distro login ubuntu again.
-- You can use "su" command
+- You can use "su" command and "su yourusername" command.
-- Type command "groups yourusername" To check assign sudo privileges to a user
+- Type command "groups yourusername" To check assign sudo privileges to a user.
-- Note: Please change "yourusername" with name do you want
+- Note: Please change "yourusername" with name do you want.

 ## 10. One Click Install
 - If you are lazy to copy and paste the code above one by one, you can use this code after installing Ubuntu on Termux (After Step 1.)